Skip to Content

 1. Accelerated Graduation by Attending Two Summer Sessions.

-The student must matriculate in two summer sessions and satisfactorily complete not less than 12 hours in the two sessions, with a minimum of 6 hours being required in each summer session.
+The student must matriculate in two summer sessions and satisfactorily complete not less than 12 hours in the two sessions, with a minimum of six hours being required in each summer session.

-Although credit hours earned during Maymester can be included in determining the minimum 6 credit hours per summer session requirement, to receive residency credit a student must complete at least one course during both regular 7-week summer sessions.
+Although credit hours earned during Maymester can be included in determining the minimum six credit hours per summer session requirement, to receive residency credit, a student must complete at least one course during both regular seven-week summer sessions.

 1. Credit for Summer School Courses Taken at Other Law Schools.

-With approval of the Associate Dean for Academic Affairs, students may receive credit for courses taken at another ABA/AALS approved law school or taken at a summer program sponsored by such a law school.
+With approval of the Associate Dean for Academic Affairs, students may receive credit for courses taken at another ABA/AALS approved law school or taken at a summer program sponsored by a ABA/AALS approved law school.
 Such approval is contingent upon satisfactory completion of the approved courses.
 The student must take the course for a letter grade if the course is offered on this basis.
-Grades of C or better will be recorded on the student's transcript as a S and any grade below a C will be recorded as an F. “Incomplete” (or its equivalent) will be recorded as an F if the work is not completed within three months of the end of classes for the session involved.
+Grades of C or better will be recorded on the student's transcript as a S, and any grade below a C will be recorded as a U. “Incomplete” (or its equivalent) will be recorded as an F if the work is not completed within three months of the end of classes for the session involved.
 Limitations on the number of pass/fail hours apply to summer courses taken at other law schools.
 (See §IV.H).

-Students are required to complete the request to visit forms available in the Office of the Registrar/Academic Services and have the Associate Dean for Academic Affairs sign the forms prior to submitting an application to the other law school.
+Students are required to complete the request-to-visit forms available in the Office of the Registrar/Academic Services and have the Associate Dean for Academic Affairs sign the forms prior to applying to the other law school.
 Students are also required to have an official transcript sent from the visiting school to the Office of the Registrar/Academic Services by the required date that students must discuss and confirm with the Registrar/Director of Academic Services.

 J. Supervised Legal Research.

-To meet the requirements for a Supervised Legal Research, the following page requirements must be met.
+To meet the requirements for Supervised Legal Research, the following page requirements must be met:

-• A minimum of 30-50 pages for a student taking Supervised Legal Research I for a writing requirement.
+• A minimum of 30-50 pages for a student taking Supervised Legal Research I for the graduation writing requirement.

 • A minimum of 10 pages for a student taking Supervised Legal Research II for one credit hour.